ralphkb/sentinel-tickets/README.md

 - DM preference system, allowing users to toggle their preference regarding receiving DMs from the bot such as alert, close, reopen & delete.
 - The ability to create stats channels that will be automatically updated after a configurable amount of time.
 - The ability to adjust some of the stats in case of migrating from a different bot or due to any inconsistency or issues.
+- User annotation system allowing staff to add, view, edit, and delete notes on users for better support tracking.
+- Pending ticket status system with optional automatic pending lifecycle (moves tickets to pending when staff replies, back to active when user replies).
+- Claim status displayed in ticket channel topics for easy visibility of who's handling each ticket.
+- Private staff notes thread per ticket for internal staff discussion and note-keeping.
 - Multiple Commands: Efficiently manage tickets with various commands.
     - Send the ticket panels in any channel using the panel id
     - Add Users or Roles to a ticket
     - Remove Users or Roles from a ticket
     - Rename Ticket Channel
     - Alert Ticket Creator
+    - Remind Ticket Creator
     - Close Ticket to archive them until deleting them
     - Delete Tickets
     - Re-Open Tickets